 The Museum relies on volunteers to fill many roles.
-Volunteers enrich the community by providing needed services, providing life-long learning opportunities, and offering skill-building and job experience for resumés and job/college applications.
-Some volunteers work with the public and others work behind the scenes with our collections, providing maintenance or clerical work, and doing data entry.
+Some volunteers work with the public, providing services that create fun and educational experiences for Museum guests.
+Other volunteers work behind the scenes with our collections to help with the preservation of our cultural and natural heritage, assist with maintenance or clerical work, and doing data entry.
 Applicants may indicate on their application interest in one of these areas.

-Most Divisions have a limited number of volunteer positions available.
+Most Museum divisions have a limited number of volunteer positions available.
 Some positions may require specific experience or background.
-All require task-specific training which will be provided upon acceptance of the volunteer to the position.
-Not all applicants will be placed due to the limited number of positions available at any given time.
+Not all applicants can be placed due to the limited number of positions available at any given time.

 Volunteer opportunities include, but are not limited to, the following: